Charmonium decays of beauty baryons in the perturbative QCD approach: Theoretical framework

 where $A^{L,T}_{1,2}$ and $B^{L,T}_{1,2}$ are the so-called invariant amplitudes with $L$ and $T$ in the superscripts denoting the longitudinal and transverse components, respectively. $u_{\mathcal{B}_b}$ is either $u_{\bar{\textbf{3}}}$ or $u^{\frac{1}{2}^+}_{\textbf{6}}$.

 Similarly, the decay amplitudes for decays to daughter baryons with $J^P=\frac{3}{2}^+$ can also be separated into two parts~\cite{Korner:1992wi,Chua:2019yqh}

-correspond to the longitudinally and transversely polarizations, respectively.
+corresponding to the longitudinally and transversely polarizations, respectively.
 Taking a spin average of the initial baryon and summing over the final state polarizations, we get the square of the amplitude

 To derive the decay amplitudes, one has to specify the kinematics of initial and final states.
 We carry out the calculations in the parent baryon rest frame and write the momenta of parent and daughter baryons in the light-cone coordinates as